Additional support for areas hit by local restrictions

 Business grants are expanded to cover businesses in particularly affected sectors in high-alert level areas, helping them stay afloat and protecting jobs as well as grants for the self-employed doubled to 40% of previous earnings.

-Recognising the pressure businesses in some sectors and areas are facing, the announcement on 22 October lightens the burden of keeping employees.
+Recognising the pressure businesses in some sectors and areas are facing, the announcement on 22 October lightens the burden of retaining employees.

 When originally announced, the JSS – which will come into effect on 1 November – saw employers paying a third of their employees’ wages for hours not worked and required employees to be working 33% of their normal hours.